ctdean/clojure-style/README.md

 ## Indentation

 Clojure indenting is very simple.
-It's so simple that you might be tempted to make your code more readable by adding some extra spaces to help out the reader.
+It's so simple that you might be tempted to make your code more readable by adding some extra indentation to help out the reader.
 Resist this urge.
 Readability will come by indenting your code as everyone else does.

 ### Indent expressions equally